virgilcj/burpscan/README.md

 # BurpScan

 BurpScan is a Python script designed to perform unauthenticated active scans using Burp Suite.
-It allows users to input various types of files or network addresses and processes them to facilitate scanning.
+It allows users to input various types of files or network addresses and processes them to facilitate automated scanning.

 ![Screenshot of BurpScan](images/example.png)